k3s-io/docs/docs/advanced/advanced.md

 The output will likely be much longer as the agent will create a lot of logs.
 By default the server will register itself as a node (run the agent).

-# Additional Preparation for Alpine Linux Setup
+## Additional Preparation for Alpine Linux

 In order to set up Alpine Linux, you have to go through the following preparation: